paicoretech/Signaling-Gateway/README.md

 It provides a modular and extensible foundation for handling signaling flows and protocol interactions, and is intended to be embedded as part of larger telecom platforms and network functions.

-This repository contains the open-source core of the Signaling Gateway, published and maintained by **PAiCore Technologies** as part of its commitment to open innovation.
+This repository contains the open-source core of the Signaling Gateway, published and maintained by **PAiCore Technology** as part of its commitment to open innovation.

 For more information about PAiCore Technologies, visit:
 https://paicore.tech